cmdcolin/mafviewer/README.md

 # mafviewer

-A JBrowse plugin for viewing multiple alignments
+A JBrowse 1 plugin for viewing multiple alignments.

+Note: See https://github.com/cmdcolin/jbrowse-plugin-mafviewer for JBrowse 2 version!

 ## Prepare data